mattermost/docs/source/onboard/sso-saml-okta.rst

 11. Select **Finish**.

 12. In the Mattermost System Console, go to **Authentication > SAML 2.0**, then set **Override SAML bind data with AD/LDAP information** to **false** if currently set to **true**.
-You can re-enable :ref:`this configuration setting <configure/authentication-configuration-settings:override saml bind data with ad ldap information>` later when once setup is complete.
+You can re-enable :ref:`this configuration setting <configure/authentication-configuration-settings:override saml bind data with ad/ldap information>` later when once setup is complete.

 13. On the next screen, select the **Sign On** tab, then select **View Setup Instructions**.